 But first, it is important to have a basic understanding of hormones.

 What are hormones?

-Hormones are chemical messengers that circulate throughout the body via the bloodstream and are sent from one endocrine gland with messages to direct functions elsewhere in the body.
+Hormones are chemical messengers that are produced in the endocrine glands and then circulate throughout the body via the bloodstream and are sent from one endocrine gland with messages to direct functions and various processes elsewhere in the body.